GATE 2021

 Q: How many papers can a student choose while she/he filling the application form?

-A: Candidates only have the option to choose one subject paper at a time.
+A: Candidates have the option to choose two subject paper at a time.
 Choosing the right subject is the responsibility of the candidates.

 Q: Is the GATE score is useful for Jobs?